LIONS FOUNDATION OF CANADA DOG GUIDES

 SPAYING & NEUTERING

-It is highly recommended that non-breeding females should be spayed (removal of ovaries and uterus) before reaching maturity to reduce the risk of disease, infection and unwanted pregnancy.
+It is highly recommended that non-breeding females should be spayed (removal of ovaries and/or uterus) before reaching maturity to reduce the risk of disease, infection and unwanted pregnancy.

 Non-breeding males benefit from being neutered (removal of testicles) before maturity to help prevent diseases, certain hernias and some behavioural issues.